 5. You lack empathy.

-Leaders have to make decisions based on the team’s overall well-being.
+Leaders have to make decisions based on the overall team’s advantages and favors.

 They need to think outside the box and from a broader perspective.